rundeck/docs/docs/learning/howto/troubleshooting.md

-# Troubleshooting Rundeck - Strategies and Tools
+# Troubleshoot Rundeck - Strategies and Tools

 ## Introduction
 Rundeck offers a wide range of capabilities, empowering users to automate workflows, schedule jobs, and manage resources efficiently.
 However, like any software system, it is not immune to issues and glitches that may disrupt its smooth operation.
 Effective troubleshooting is a crucial skill when it comes to managing and maintaining Rundeck.
 Having a strong troubleshooting mindset and knowing how to detect problems and determine their underlying causes are very helpful in ensuring the reliability and stability of Rundeck deployments.